Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 1. Thinkific

-Leading online teaching platform Thinkific is an all-in-one scalable solution for course creation, community-building, and membership monetization.
+Earning the title of the best platform for online teaching, Thinkific is an all-in-one scalable solution for course creation, community-building, and membership monetization.
 One of the most well-rounded course creation platforms around, Thinkific takes care of your teaching business from A to Z.

-Get started with a free plan to create a beautiful website, engage your audience with communities and sell courses the way you want, from subscriptions to one-off payments.
+Get started with a free plan to create a beautiful website, engage your audience with communities, and sell courses the way you want, from subscriptions to one-time payments.
 With a simple drag-and-drop course builder, you can have your first course up and running in less than a day.

 Looking for some extra features?
-Get access to a whole range of third-party app integrations in the Thinkific App Store to level up your course business and start earning more money from your expertise.
+Get access to a whole range of third-party app integrations in the Thinkific App Store.
+These help you level up your course business and start earning more money from your expertise.

 Pros: